dgr/clojurecrazy/docs/_posts/2022-01-09-reduce-my-favorite-clojure-function.md

 Since `"foo"` is the last item in the collection, it's the last thing returned from the reducing function and the result of the `reduce`.

-And so that's why `reduce` is my favorite Clojure function.
-It's so useful for so many different tasks.
-It's a general workhorse for data processing and can be applied to so many different problems.
+So, that's why `reduce` is my favorite Clojure function.
+It's just tremendously useful for so many different tasks.
+It's a general workhorse for data processing and can be applied to many different problems in many different situations.

 Next time, we'll see some of those other problems.
 In particular, we'll try writing some other standard Clojure functions using